gabfalse/rutee.id/README.md

 Rutee — Self-Discovery Platform

-Rutee is a self-discovery platform that helps users explore themselves, share articles, chat with others, and take personality tests.
+Rutee is a self-discovery platform that helps users explore themselves, share articles, chat with others, job listing, and take personality tests along with the recommendations matches with your personality.
 It also supports real-time notifications.

 📂 File Structure.